-How to process skeleton data
+How to reprocess skeleton data

 During post-processing you can label and edit the trajectories as usual.
 In addition to the standard methods you can use skeleton assisted labeling (SAL) and kinematic gap filling.
 For more information about SAL see chapter How to use SAL.